rickballard/CoCivium/docs/intent/advice/notes/20251127/CoSync_20251128T014115Z_CoIndex_CoTroveScope_v1.md

 - A scope-drop memo has been created for the CoIndex repo that proposes:
   - CoIndex owns the CoTrove schema.
-  - CoIndex owns CoTrove mining, indexing, and CoPortal preparation.
+  - CoIndex owns CoTrove mining, indexing, and System.Func`2[System.Text.RegularExpressions.Match,System.String] preparation.
   - CoTrove is treated as an indexable primitive that lives under CoIndex.

 - The memo is advisory only.
 It is not a binding standard.